hgiesel/closet/docs/occlusions/render_occlusions.md

 Occlusions can be defined by using the position of the origin (top left), and the width and height of the rectangle.

-{% include codeDisplay.md content=occlusions.bones setups="occlusions" buttons=buttons.fourCards %}
+{% include codeDisplay.md content=occlusions.bones setups="occlusions" buttons=buttons.sixCards %}

+Similar to clozes, there are three subtypes of occlusions:
+- showing occlusions
+- hiding occlusions
+- revealing occlusions

-{% include codeDisplay.md content=occlusions.cell setups="occlusions" buttons=buttons.fourCards %}
+{% include codeDisplay.md content=occlusions.cell setups="occlusions" buttons=buttons.threeCards %}

+To be more exact, occlusions also react to the flashcard interface.
+This means, they can be used with the flashcard specific commands.

+{% include codeDisplay.md content=occlusions.cell_flashcard setups="occlusions,flashcard" buttons=buttons.fourCards %}